void-linux/void-docs/src/installation/guides/fullusb.md

 Boot First HD Found by BIOS
 ```

-And then un-mounting the remaining connection between the USB and the system:
+and then un-mounting the remaining connection between the USB and the system:

 `# umount /run/initramfs/live`

 Then locate the USB using [fdisk(8)](https://man.voidlinux.org/fdisk.8), with
-the `-l` argument, or [lsblk(8)](https://man.voidlinux.org/lsblk.8):
+the `-l` argument, or [lsblk(8)](https://man.voidlinux.org/lsblk.8).

 **Important:** Before creating the partition tables it is essential to remove
 the existing GRUB install.
 This can be done using one of the following commands.